toyhouse/mlx-finetune-record/agentic_workflow/README.md

 1. **Formatter Agent**: Cleans and standardizes the input problem
 2. **Solver Agent**: Applies mathematical reasoning to solve the problem
-3. **AceMath Agent**: Provides alternative solutions (uses Indo Math Teacher model)
+3. **AceMath Agent**: Provides alternative solutions (uses MLX acceleration)
 4. **Summarizer Agent**: Creates a concise explanation of the solution

 Each agent is powered by a different language model optimized for its specific task, creating a more effective system than using a single model.

 ## The Indo Math Teacher Integration

-The AceMath Agent integrates with the Indo Math Teacher model, which is specialized for teaching mathematics using the Gasing method in Bahasa Indonesia.
+The workflow can use the Indo Math Teacher model, which is specialized for teaching mathematics using the Gasing method in Bahasa Indonesia.
 This model:

 - Provides step-by-step explanations in a conversational teaching style
 - Uses visual and hands-on methods to explain concepts